 - What kind of duties do they have in their day-to-day job?

 - How long have they been working at the company?

-- How do they make decisions: do they sign the paperwork right then and there?
-Do research and pass to finance?
-Are they the end-user?
+- How do they make decisions?
+Do they sign the paperwork right then and there?
+Do they research and pass it on to finance?
+Are they the end-users?

 - How do they interact with your product?
-Do they visit your site and read your blog?
+Do they visit your company website and read your blog?
 Do they read your emails?
 Where do you reach them most, and how do they prefer to communicate?

-It's helpful to know this information because, with it, you can customize your reach out strategy and have more success detecting and understanding the motivations of your buyer.
+Knowing this information is helpful because you can use it to customize your outreach strategy and have more success detecting and understanding your buyer's motivations.

-LinkedIn is one of the best resources to use to find your decision-makers.
-If you can, having someone that knows both of you facilitate the connection creates a vote of confidence for you in the eyes of the decision-maker.
+Of course, you shouldn’t neglect the business world’s answer to social media.
+LinkedIn is one of the best resources for seeking out decision-makers.
+If you can, having common connections facilitate here creates a vote of confidence for you in the eyes of the decision-maker.

 It takes about eight cold call attempts to reach a prospect.
 But it's no longer a cold call if someone is willing to introduce you.
 If you can find a direct connection, taking a look through profiles of top positions at the company you're looking to make movement with is a great strategy.
-Here are a few specific things you can look for and what they mean:
+Here are a few things to look for when you use LinkedIn and what they mean:

 - How long have they been with the company?
 If a CMO only has two months of tenure, but the Director of Marketing has been there for three years, the latter will likely have more buying power and influence.

 - How are they endorsed?
 Endorsements give you a picture of what tools they use, their managerial skills, or any tactical skills that would help the buying process.